The easy way to borrow money

 Obtaining a loan from First Rate

-Simply complete a loan application form and return it to the credit union office.
+Simply complete a loan application form and return it to the credit union office with your latest month's bank statement and pay slip.
 Please ensure the form is thoroughly completed, failure to do so will result in the form being returned.

 - Where else could you borrow £2,000 over a year for a total interest payment of just £104.40, (Representative APR 9.9%) and interest is only charged on the outstanding balance, not on the full amount of the loan?